Mathematics/Arts and Crafts

 Coding art with block-based programming

 By programming geometric shapes, students create code art on a sand printer.
 We use block-based programming similar to Scratch/MakeCode.
-Finally, the students present the results in an exhibition.
+Finally, the students display the results in an exhibition.

 Target group : 5.-7. steps